Stochastic Processes and Statistical Mechanics: Thermodynamic Formalism

 Since this inequality turns into an exact equality only for $f=f^*$, the determination of the equilibrium energy distribution is once again reduced to a variational problem, the constrained maximization of functional $\mathcal F$.
 All details regarding the physical system are relegated to a single function, $w(\epsilon)$, the number of microstates with energy $\epsilon$, whose determination depends on the physics that govern the system, whether classical mechanics, quantum mechanics, or other.

 This formalism, concise and elegant, has proven very successful in physics in the study of problems whose enormous complexity would have suggested they are intractable.
 It is natural to conjecture whether the same approach could be generalized to \textit{any} problem involving an unknown probability distribution.
-This premise, first articulated by \citet{Jaynes:PR57}, has motivated numerous attempts to apply the thermodynamic toolbox to an ever expanding range of problems outside physics that have included statistical inference \citep{Jaynes:83}, chaotic systems \citep{Beck:book1993}, turbulence and vehicular flow \cite{Chowdhury:PhysRep:2000,Heinz:Book:2003}, social sciences \citep{Schulz:book_2003,Ayres:book2009,Contucci:FrontiersPhys:2020}, graph theory and networks \citep{Bianconi:PRL01,Albert:RMP02,Achlioptas:S09,Matsoukas:PR15}, ecology and populations \citep{Demetrius:PNAS:1997,Harte:Book:2011,Matsoukas:statPBE_PRE14,Marquet:PNAS:2017,Matsoukas:Entropy2020}.
+This premise, first articulated by \citet{Jaynes:PR57}, has motivated numerous attempts to apply the thermodynamic toolbox to an ever expanding range of problems outside physics that have included statistical inference \citep{Jaynes:83}, chaotic systems \citep{Beck:book1993}, turbulence and vehicular flow \cite{Chowdhury:PhysRep:2000,Heinz:Book:2003}, social sciences \citep{Schulz:book_2003,Ayres:book2009,Contucci:FrontiersPhys:2020}, graph theory and networks \citep{Bianconi:PRL01,Albert:RMP02,Achlioptas:S09,Matsoukas:PRE:2015}, ecology and populations \citep{Demetrius:PNAS:1997,Harte:Book:2011,Matsoukas:PRE:2014,Marquet:PNAS:2017,Matsoukas:Entropy:2020}.
 In their diversity these problems share one feature in common: the central unknown is a probability distribution.
-Such special adaptations, however, do not generalize from one problem to the next.
+Special adaptations, however, do not generalize from one problem to the next and leave us with no systematic methodology for taking statistical thermodynamics beyond physics.